 Robotic Process Automation (RPA) is a type of technology that offers businesses the ability to automate their back-office processes.
 This in turn can lead to cost savings for your practice and ultimately improve your billing process.
 RPA can be used to automate anything from simple data entry to complex decision-making processes.
 It’s an ideal solution for RCM because it can take on repetitive tasks that require little or no oversight from an operator.

 RPA works by gathering information about a process step, then creating an algorithm based on this data.
 This algorithm will then interact with other algorithms to carry out the action that needs to be performed.
 The result is an automated workflow that performs tasks as efficiently and effectively as a human worker would have done them but at a faster pace.
 The concept behind RPA is simple.
-It identifies repetitive tasks within the RCM system that can be automated to save money while increasing productivity.
+RPA automates repetitive tasks within the RCM system to save money while increasing productivity.
 The benefits are clear; reduced cost and improved efficiency.

 Applications of RPA in Revenue Cycle Management